Stephen Colbert responds to #FireColbert backlash

-Stephen Colbert had a lot to say about President Donald Trump on Monday night, which led to an online backlash and even some called for CBS to fire the host.
+Stephen Colbert had a lot to say about President Donald Trump on Monday night, which led to an online backlash and some called on CBS to fire the host.

 On Wednesday night's "Late Show," Colbert responded to that backlash.